nmancus1/Crispy-printer-bot/src/Readme.txt

 Overall, this assignment was straight forward, assuming that I interpreted the vague requirements correctly.
 I created two solutions to the problem of monitoring the toner levels.
 First, I created a CLI program that offered users several different options after parsing a .csv file, like to display the index of printers and check toner levels.
-Second, I added a feature that allowed a user to enter command line arguements and the program would directly output a list  of printers that were low on toner.
+Second, I added a feature that allowed a user to enter command line arguments and the program would directly output a list  of printers that were low on toner.
 This output could then be piped to a logfile or sent in an automated email on a set interval using a script and cron.

 Example: